If you’re a current high school student, one of our pre-collge programs has your name on it.

 College Credit Advantage Program lets you earn college credit in high school — saving you tuition later.

 High school sophomores, juniors and seniors can get a taste of college life in our Summer Pre-College Program tailored for high school students.
-In this video, you’ll meet students who experienced it—and you’ll learn why Adelphi’s is ranked one of the top pre-college programs in the nation.
+Learn why Adelphi’s is ranked one of the top pre-college programs in the nation.

 Grounded in Adelphi’s commitment to partnerships with the high school community, our pre-college programs for high school students offer students a rich educational experience and opportunities to participate in special conferences and workshops designed just for them.